robert-laws/portfolio-project-rails-dog-daycare/README.md

 - [x] add user accepts nested attribtues for addresses and dogs in user model
 - [x] customize users/edit view to prompt user to select the number of dogs to add to their profile
 - [x] add methods in user model for nested attributes
+- [x] update navigation to show 'Your Profile' for logged in user
+- [x] display user address and dog information on user profile page

+### Editing Nested Addresses and Dogs Data

 - [ ] add logic to allow edits for individual user information and associations